Compounded GLP-1 Medications: What You Need to Know

 What Are Compounded GLP-1 Medications?

 Compounded GLP-1 medications are custom-prepared versions of semaglutide or tirzepatide created by licensed pharmacies to meet individual patient needs.
 Unlike brand-name medications (Ozempic, Wegovy, Mounjaro), compounded drugs are not FDA-approved products.
 However, they are legal and regulated when prepared under specific conditions.
+If you're eligible for brand-name GLP-1s, check our eligibility guide to understand your options.

 The FDA permits compounding in two main ways: